-1.0 Guidance
+1. Guidance

-1.1 Only the Nurses and House Parent's will have access to the full range of homely remedies listed below and full training on how to administer and record is to be given by the nurse.
-This is a list of medication that can be administered to students that have not been prescribed by a doctor.
+1.1.
+Only the Nurses and houseparents will have access to the homely remedies listed below and full training on how to administer and record is to be given by the nurse.
+This is a list of medications that can be administered to students that have not been prescribed by a doctor.
 The aim of these guidelines is to provide safe treatments for commonly presented conditions.
 This policy does not supersede the need to contact a doctor by any member of staff if they are unsure or there is any doubt about the condition being treated.
 Administration of these remedies should be given in accordance with the existing student medical information, taking into account that there are no contraindications or previous allergies to the medication.
-Any medication administered must be clearly recorded in the Homely medication logs.
+Any medication administered must be clearly recorded in the medication administration logs.

-2.0 Homely Remedies
+2. Homely Remedies Minor cuts and grazes Plasters